njiti/MPISHI/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+To deploy on a live system you will either need to use a physical device, or an emulator: this case a phone of either choice is applicable.

 ## Built With